Longview, Washington: History

+On May 26, 2026, at about 7:19 a.m., a large tank containing white liquor at the Nippon Dynawave Packaging ruptured and imploded.
+The incident killed at least eleven people and injured eight others.

 Geography

 According to the United States Census Bureau, the city has a total area of 14.79 sqmi, of which 14.49 sqmi is land and 0.30 sqmi is water.

 The Lewis and Clark Bridge spans the Columbia River, linking Longview to Rainier, Oregon.
 It is the only bridge spanning the river between Portland and Astoria, Oregon.

 Climate

 Longview is located in a small gorge, so its climate varies from that of its close neighbor, Portland.
 Longview is generally about 7 F-change cooler than Portland.
 Located about 80 mi inland across a stretch of relatively flat ground, the Longview skies can be overcast due to moisture from the Pacific Coast marine layer.
 The Columbia River gorge permits an exchange of air between eastern and western Washington.
 The direction and speed of air movement through the gorge is determined primarily by the pressure gradient between the eastern and western slopes of the mountains.
 Due to the gorge-like effect, marine pushes on summer evenings can frequently reach gusts up to 30 to 40 mph There have been gusts of up to 90 to 100 mph, and over 100 mph at higher elevations.

 Fall is usually cooler but foggy; on some days the fog never clears.
 By early-to-mid November, rainfall begins in typical Northwest fashion.
 Winter tends to be chilly and rainy, with occasional violent windstorms or spates of unusually warm—65 to 70 F—temperatures.
 This is due to extremely warm air coming from the Pineapple Express which can drop 3 to 6 in of rain in a matter of days.
 Each year there are one or two snowfalls, typically less than 6 in but up to 1 m in the surrounding foothills.
 Spring is warmer, but still a little wet; this is the most common time for the occasional thunderstorms.